TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-regulatory-compliance.md

 Select a tab for a compliance standard that is relevant to you.
 You will see the list of all controls for that standard.
 For the applicable controls, you can view the details of passing and failing assessments associated with that control.
 Some controls are grayed out.
 These controls do not have any Security Center assessments associated with them.
 [See here for more information](https://docs.microsoft.com/azure/security-center/security-center-compliance-dashboard#assess-your-regulatory-compliance).

->[!Note]
->Customizations within the Regulatory Compliance blade is not supported.
->* Example: Customer received the PCI DSS 3.2 report for the whole subscription.
+**Note**: Customizations within the Regulatory Compliance blade is not supported.
+Example: Customer received the PCI DSS 3.2 report for the whole subscription.
 The customer would like to download PCI-DSS 3.2 report only for a selected resource group.
-(Not supported)
->* It is not possible to modify the value of certain CCEID to match your companies standard.
+It is not possible to modify the value of certain CCEID to match your companies standard.

 ### I made the suggested changed based on the recommendation, yet it is not being reflected in the dashboard